Monday, November 9, 2015

 Luther's Big Bang

 Der lutherische Urknall; Die Franzosen und die Deutschen (The French and the Germans) is a recent book by Martin Graff.
-Having been a perfectly bilingual Lutheran pastor by education in Alsace, by and by Graff became a radio speaker, author, filmmaker, and political comedian.
+Having been a perfectly bilingual Lutheran pastor by education in Alsace, Graff became a radio speaker, author, filmmaker, and political comedian.
 He is well known here in Freiburg as Gedankenschmuggler (a smuggler of thoughts), writing a periodic column in the Badische Zeitung (BZ) in a mixed German-French idiom.
 I like his wit and foresight, in particular when he holds a mirror up to his compatriots and to us, the neighboring Germans.

 In fact, the political influence of the Catholic Church in France was always less than in German territories.
-In 1635 Cardinal Richelieu, a prince of the Roman Church, even went so far, as to argue that the interests of a state and religion are totally different.
+In 1635, Cardinal Richelieu, a prince of the Roman Church, even went so far as to argue that the interests of a state and religion are totally different.
 It was the beginning of the separation of the throne and altar in France.
 Richelieu wrote: A state must follow Christian principles, but a state is a polity without an immortal soul and may therefore do things that simple Christians are not allowed to do.
 The salvation of human beings becomes true in the afterlife; however, states will perish with this world, meaning their well-being is now or never.
 Louis XIV's absolute monarchy became emancipated when the young monarch ousted Cardinal Mazarin in 1651, taking the reins of the kingdom into his own hands.

-Against the Catholic Church, Luther needed the support of the local princes who had become Protestant.
+Against the Catholic Church, Luther needed the support of the local princes who had converted to Protestantism.
 In the absence of a hierarchical structure for the New Church, Luther made the princes defenders of the Protestant faith, creating the unfortunate association of Throne and Altar that poisoned German politics until the bitter defeat of the 2nd Reich in 1918.
-One of the poets of the German Revolution, Ludwig Börne, sarcastically concluded already in 1849 that the Reformation became consumptive, so German liberty subsequently died of tuberculosis, with Luther being the undertaker.

 Luther, the father of liberty?